peerigon/parse-domain/README.md

 import { parseDomain, ParseResultType } from "parse-domain";

 const parseResult = parseDomain(
-  // This should be a string with basic latin characters only.
+  // This should be a string with basic latin letters only.
   // More information below.
   "www.some.example.co.uk"
 );